Jaishankar-Wang Yi to meet on sidelines of SCO at 5.30 pm tomorrow

 The meeting will be held on the sidelines of the Shanghai Cooperation Organisation (SCO).
 The meeting is an extremely crucial one as tensions have escalated along the Line of Control between India and China.

-Meanwhile the hotlines are working full time a day ahead of the meeting between the two leaders.
+Meanwhile, the hotlines are working full time a day ahead of the meeting between the two leaders.

 What is the Special Frontier Force also known as Establishment 22 and Vikas Battalion